hpcc-hcmut/status/incident_report.md

 #### 29 Nov, 2022

 The electricity system at the H6 building had been shut down due to an unexpected issue.

+---
+#### 27 Feb, 2023

+We are having some issues with our Internet connection.
+Our services are unaccessible until being fixed by the Internet provider.